LoanToolsHub logo: navy blue house outline, royal blue calculator with white keys and a green button, and a green wrench for loan and payment tools.

 Advanced acceleration without burning out

 Acceleration works best when it feels sustainable.
 If your plan requires extreme austerity, you may rebound into overspending.
 Instead, design tiered goals: minimum acceptable extra, target extra, and stretch extra when bonuses arrive.
 Use calculators to show how each tier changes your payoff date.
 Seeing three timelines helps you choose a tier you can keep.
-The Debt Snowball Calculator is especially helpful when you want visible wins as balances disappear in sequence.
+The Debt Payoff Calculator is especially helpful when you want visible progress as balances shrink month to month.

 If you have joint finances, align with your partner on rules for windfalls and discretionary spending.
 Money conflicts derail payoff plans faster than math errors.
 Agree on what percentage of bonuses goes to debt versus other goals, then automate transfers on payday.
 Automation removes negotiation fatigue during busy months.